fabliha-akther/Rocket_Game/README.md

-# 🚀 Shoot the Circles! – A Python OpenGL Arcade Game
+# 🚀 Shoot the Circles!

 This is a simple 2D OpenGL game built using Python and PyOpenGL where you control a ship and shoot falling colorful circles to earn points!